89luca89/terrible/README.md

                             		size: 100                       # Disk size = 100 GB
                             		pool: default                   # Store the disk image into the pool = default.
                             		format: xfs                     # Disk Filesystem = xfs
-                            		mount_point: /mnt/data_storage  # The path where the disk is mounted
+                            		mount_point: /mnt/data_storage  # The path where the disk is mounted, none is using swap
                             		encryption: True                # Enable disk encryption

                                 # Here we declare the disk name
-                            	disk-config:                       # Uniqe name to identify the disk unit.
+                            	disk-swap:                          # Uniqe name to identify the disk unit.
                             		size: 1                         # Disk size = 1 GB
                             		pool: default                   # Store the disk image into the pool = default.
-                            		format: ext4                    # Disk Filesystem = ext4
+                            		format: swap                    # Disk Filesystem = ext4
-                            		mount_point: /mnt/data_config   # The path where the disk is mounted
+                            		mount_point: none               # The path where the disk is mounted, none if using swap
                             		encryption: False               # Enable disk encryption
 ```